"Your gut health, or the health of your gastrointestinal system, affects nearly every function in your body."

 - Eating a diet rich in vegetables (such asDr.
 Nancy’s anti-inflammatory diet guide) which reduce and prevent chronic inflammation.

-- You should also supplement with aSmarter Curcumin, which is a natural inflammation fighter.
+- You should also supplement with aSmarter Curcumin, which is a natural ingredient that encourages normal inflammation responses.
 Take this consistently every single day.

 Your gut health, or the health of your gastrointestinal system, affects nearly every function in your body.
 It makes up 70% of your immune system.
 If your gut is not well-balanced, you’re going to get sick more often.
 It will affect your brain function, digestive health, metabolism, blood sugar, and even determine how much inflammation we have in our bodies.

 It is recommended to get the good homeostasis balance in your gut by eating and supplementing with probiotics, and feeding your gut flora with prebiotics, specifically raw sources of carbohydrates and fiber like bananas, garlic, apples, and dark leafy greens.
 It’s also best to avoid antibiotics whenever possible, reduce your consumption of sugar and avoid all artificial ingredients, exercise, switch to all natural cleaners, reduce your stress levels, get enough quality sleep, eat an anti-inflammatory diet rich in vegetables, and finally reduce and prevent chronic inflammation by supplementing withcurcumin.